suheey/Individuality_Identification/README.md

-# Individuality_identification
+# Personal Individuality Identification
-Writer and Gender identification using handwriting image
+Age and Gender identification using handwriting image
 Dataset is available on https://www.aihub.or.kr/aidata/133